 WHAT ARE YOU MADE OF?
 Steve McQueen is more than an actor Like the Monaco, he is an icon.
-In the 1970 film classic Le Mans, he wore the original, and started a myth.
+In the 1970 film classic Le Mans, he wore the original, and started a myth weapon in his marketing communication is his price.
+It is often the only way in which he can distinguish himself from his competitors.
+Consequently, there is tension between the two parties.